 New tests and treatments are only used with your consent.
-Our active studies are listed below for your information.
-Note that there are detailed inclusion and exclusion criteria for each study, and these will be examined if you otherwise qualify for participation.
+Our actively enrolling studies are listed below for your information.
+Study medications are provided to the patients free of charge.
+Please note that there are detailed inclusion and exclusion criteria for each study, and these will be examined if you otherwise qualify for participation.

 VICTORION-1-PREVENT (Novartis) “A randomized, double-blind, placebo-controlled, multicenter study to evaluate the effect of inclisiran on preventing major adverse cardiovascular events in high-risk primary prevention patients.”

 -Seeking patients with elevated “bad cholesterol” over 70 mg/dL, despite statin use, and risk factors for coronary heart disease, like diabetes.